A quick tutorial

 VRP with simultaneous pickup and delivery

-Finally, we consider the VRP with simultaneous pickup and delivery.
+We will now consider the VRP with simultaneous pickup and delivery.
 In this problem variant, clients request items from the depot, and also produce return shipments that needs to be delivered back to the depot after visiting the client.
 Thus, there are both deliveries from the depot to the clients, and pickups from the clients to the depot.

 Let’s remain in the multi-depot, prize-collecting world we entered through the last example.
 We first define a LOADS list that tracks the delivery and pickup amount for each location: